 HMRC state that, for most people, the place where they live is a matter of personal choice, so the expense of travelling from home to any permanent workplace is a consequence of that personal choice.
 As a result such travelling expenses will not qualify unless the location of the employee’s home is itself dictated by the requirements of the job.

 Even if that condition is met, the cost of travel between the employee’s home and another permanent workplace is only deductible during those times when the home is a place of work.

-Of course, employees who work at home are entitled to a deduction for the expenses of travelling to a temporary workplace, that is anything which is not a permanent workplace.
+Employees who work at home are entitled to a deduction for the expenses of travelling to a temporary workplace.
+That is anything which is not a permanent workplace.
 It is as clear as that!

-Jane’s duties often involve her working late into the evenings and she has no access to her employer’s premises (her permanent workplace) at night, so she takes work home with her.
+Jane’s duties often involve her working late into the evenings.
+She has no access to her employer’s premises (her permanent workplace) at night, so she takes work home with her.
 As it is a matter of personal choice where the work is done (there is no objective requirement that it is done at her home) any travel to or from her home cannot be said to be in the performance of her duties and no relief is available for any costs.

 However, Jane’s husband is an area sales manager who lives in Leicester.
 He manages his company’s sales team in the Midlands and the company’s nearest office is in Newcastle.
-He is therefore obliged to carry out all his administrative work at home, where he has set aside a room as an office.
-He is entitled to relief for the expenses of travelling to the company’s office in Newcastle, as well as for journeys within the Midlands as these should all qualify as temporary workplaces.
+Therefore, he is obliged to carry out all his administrative work at home.
+Where he has set aside a room as an office.
+He is entitled to relief for the expenses of travelling to the company’s office in Newcastle.
+As well as for journeys within the Midlands as these should all qualify as temporary workplaces.

 How we can help

 If you would like any help about obtaining tax relief on the costs of homeworking, please do contact us.